mjal/maxime.lalis.se/content/posts/usecases-of-proxy-voting.md

 In liquid democracy voting systems, voters can choose to delegate their vote to the representative of their choice, or vote by themselves.

-In this case, it is useful to have public votes, since representatives should be held accountable for their decision, as they decide for many.
+In this case, it is useful to have public votes, since representatives should be held accountable for their decision, as they vote on behalf of many.

 However, vote secrecy is still required for individual votes.